Impactful careers for biology degree graduates

 For these reasons, jobs in biosecurity have the potential to have a significant positive impact, particularly if you’re able to focus on mitigating the worst-case pandemic scenarios.

-Biosecurity salary
+Biosecurity salaries

 Because biosecurity contains a range of sub-disciplines, we’ll give salary data for three related jobs: biochemistry, bioengineering, and epidemiology.

-Medical researcher
+Medical research

 Medical research is a broad field, consisting of various kinds of research in both academia and private industry.
 Medical research can consist of more applied research, such as developing new pharmaceuticals, supplements, and diagnostic equipment, or more foundational research, such as research that helps us understand the nature of different diseases, or develop new tools and techniques to improve future medical research.

-A biology degree is a great background for medical research jobs.
-In a biology degree, you’ll get experience working in laboratories, learn how to conduct research and gain a strong knowledge of biological processes.
 You will likely need to undertake postgraduate study for research jobs that let you direct and conduct your own research ideas – especially in academia – but some jobs within medical research will require only a bachelor’s degree.

 How much impact could you have?

-Medical research has the potential to be a job that lets you achieve a lot of good – the results of the most impactful medical research can improve and save the lives of millions of people globally.
 For example, consider the development of messenger RNA (mRNA) technology, which was licensed for Covid vaccines that saved millions of lives during the pandemic.
 More generally, it’s been suggested that improved pharmaceuticals – the result of medical research – have played a significant part in the increases in life expectancy in the US in recent decades.

 However, there’s a huge amount of variance in how impactful careers in medical research will be.
 One reason for this is that lots of research isn’t optimized for impact – funding is often not directed to the most important, tractable, and neglected areas of research.
 It’s also really hard to know what the most impactful medical research will be before we’ve actually done the research, so there’s a degree of chance involved, too.
 Because of this, the majority of medical research probably won’t achieve the same huge positive impact as the recent mRNA vaccines did.

 On top of this, medical research careers – especially on the academic side – can be extremely competitive to enter, even once you have a PhD.
-This will make it both difficult to start a career in medical research and even more difficult to get onto specific projects which look promising in terms of impact.
+This will make it both difficult to start a career in medical research and even more difficult to get onto specific projects that look promising in terms of impact.

 Our career profile on medicine contains more information about the possible positive impact of medical research careers.

-Medical researcher salary
+Medical researcher salaries

-Biological technicians – who help to conduct medical and other biology-related research, earn a median salary of $48,140, which is lower than the US median salary.
-It’s worth noting biological technician roles typically don’t require a PhD, unlike many roles in medical science.
+The US Bureau of Labor Statistics reports an average salary of $100,590 for medical scientists (as of 2024).
+Biological technicians, who help to conduct medical and other biology-related research, earn a median salary of $52,000.
+It’s worth noting that biological technician roles typically don’t require a PhD, unlike many roles in medical science.

 Climate scientist